Parachute landing fall

 A parachute landing fall (PLF) is a safety technique that allows a parachutist to land safely and without injury.
 The technique is performed by paratroopers and recreational parachutists alike.
 The technique is used to displace the energy of the body contacting the earth at high speeds.
 The parachutist ideally lands facing the direction of travel with feet and knees together.
 At the moment first contact is made with the ground, the person goes from an upright position to absorbing the impact by allowing the body to buckle and go toward a horizontal position while rotating toward the side (generally the direction with the dominant directional speed).
 When executed properly, this technique is capable of allowing a parachutist to survive uninjured during landing speeds that would otherwise cause severe injury or even death.

 Technique

-While landing under a parachute canopy, the jumper's feet strike the ground first and, immediately, he throws himself sideways to distribute the landing shock sequentially along five points of body contact with the ground:
+While landing under a parachute canopy, the jumper's feet strike the ground first and, immediately, they let their legs collapse, with the body following sideways to distribute the landing shock sequentially along five points of body contact with the ground: